clairetsoi1129/mars-rover/README.md

 8. If the rover enter the box with samples, rover will collect the samples, the count will be shown.

 For Keyboard Input:
-1. First, the text ui will ask for plateau width and height.
+1. First, the text view will ask for plateau width and height.
 They must be integers.
-2. Second, the text ui will ask for rover initial position.
+2. Second, the text view will ask for rover initial position.
 They must be integers too and should be within the plateau.
-3. Thirdly, the text ui will ask for rover initial direction.
+3. Thirdly, the text view will ask for rover initial direction.
 Direction must be N,E,S,W.
-4. If any of the above input not valid, the program will halt.
+4. If any of the above controller not valid, the program will halt.
 5. The program will calculate the final location of rover and display.
 6. If the rover hit the boundary, the program will throw exception and halt.
 7. If the rover hit the obstacles, the program will throw exception and halt.
 8. If the rover enter the box with samples, rover will collect the samples, the count will be shown.

-For GUI input:
+For GUI controller:
 Since the screen is limited to 800x500, the plateau size can only support up to 15x9.
 1. First screen show a parameter request form to ask for plateau size and initial position / direction of rover.
 2. Validation of plateau size are 15x9.